-McNeese’s Bachelor of Science degree program in health and human performance, with a concentration in sports medicine, is designed to fulfill prerequisite and recommended course work from some of the best athletic training graduate programs in the U.S. By majoring in sports medicine at McNeese, you will learn how to assess and address the physiological and nutritional needs of patients, acquire the knowledge and skills to prevent and treat sports injuries and learn how to train clients in physical fitness.
+McNeese’s Bachelor of Science degree program in health and human performance, with a concentration in sports medicine, is the study of the function and capabilities of the human body.
+By majoring in sports medicine at McNeese, you will learn how to assess and address the physiological and nutritional needs of patients, acquire the knowledge and skills to prevent and treat sports injuries and learn how to train clients in physical fitness.

 What is a sports medicine concentration?

 The sports medicine program is one of several concentrations in the Department of Health and Human Performance.
-With a focus on the topics including exercise physiology, therapeutic rehabilitation and lower and upper extremity evaluation.
+With a focus on the topics including exercise physiology, therapeutic rehabilitation and lower and upper extremity evaluation, McNeese’s sports medicine degree program is designed to fulfill prerequisite and recommended course work from some of the best athletic training graduate programs in the U.S.

 At a Glance